Fertility subsidy program

 Who can support a gestational carrier cycle?

 The subsidy recipient needs to be a resident of NL and patient of NLFS.
-The gestational carrier needs to be a resident of Canada/Canadian citizen.
+The gestational carrier needs to be a resident of Canada and be a Canadian citizen.

 Can I choose the ART clinic that I attend?